saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 }
 ```
 Validation:
-  - Verify that the Leaf should be created and proper response received.
+  - Verify that the Leaf should be created and appropriate response received.
 In this case the loopback interfaces should be along with both IPV4 and IPV6 addresses.

-### Test 4: Negative test cases - Send a request with 1 valid and 1 invalid Replace operations
+### Test 4: Negative test cases - Send a request with 1 valid and 1 invalid Set Replace operations

-Condition to test: replace request with 1 valid and 1 invalid request
+Condition to test: Set Replace request with 1 valid and 1 invalid request
 ```
 path: { origin: "openconfig" elem: { name:"interfaces" } }
 payload: